Axylos/pubclient/docs/ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioEquity.md

 ### NewComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioEquity

-`func NewComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioEquity(type_ ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioEquityType, value string, ) *ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioEquity`
+`func NewComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioEquity(type_ string, value string, ) *ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioEquity`

 NewComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioEquity instantiates a new ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioEquity object
 This constructor will assign default values to properties that have it defined,